0%

 You died.

-Joining countless others who refused to cross over, you struggle to maintain your form, channeling spirit energy from anything - and anyone - around you.
-Yet where others have fallen from grace, your resolve remains unshattered.
+Like countless others stranded here, you struggle to maintain your form—channeling spirit energy from anything, and anyone, around you.
+But where others have fallen from grace, your resolve remains unshattered.

 Strike first.
-Uncover the secrets of strategic card dueling below, and begin your eternal conquest in Neo Noble: Shattered Souls.
+Your eternal conquest in Neo Noble: Shattered Souls begins now.

 Dueling Components